Students' blitz for biodiversity

 Science teacher Santhia Hamburg wanted to give her students a hands-on learning experience in an outdoor classroom.
 With the help of Enviroschools, this idea was developed into a pilot programme that allows students to develop and implement their own biodiversity project.

 Enviroschools Facilitator Matt Stanford says: "Traditionally the learning stops once an action plan has been written; students don't normally get to implement the plans.
 It's so great to see how invested they are – they care because they have ownership from start to finish."

 About the programme

 The Ecoblitz programme began in term two when the students met a number of experts from the Department of Conservation, Lincoln University and Environment Canterbury, who introduced them to various monitoring methods.

 The students then picked the area they were most interested in and conducted their own monitoring, with the continued guidance of the experts, which they recorded on NatureWatch.

 From their findings they developed and presented their plans to the Māhoe Reserve Committee, who accepted all the proposals with some conditions.

-- Created a weta information sign and 'weta motel' for kids to find weta
+- created a weta information sign and 'weta motel' for kids to find weta; and

 Enviroschools is a national organisation that empowers students to take sustainable action in their school and wider community.